 Looking after your self-ie: A guide to finding your balance on and offline

-Last year, RSPH launched the first Scroll Free September campaign – the world’s first large-scale campaign aimed at encouraging people to have a healthier and more meaningful relationship with social media.
+In 2018, RSPH launched the first Scroll Free September campaign – the world’s first large-scale campaign aimed at encouraging people to have a healthier and more meaningful relationship with social media.
 The campaign was a huge success, with an estimated 300,000 people taking part internationally and significant traction from the world’s press.

 Building on the research undertaken for the RSPH Status of Mind and New Filters reports, RSPH has developed a free, open access e-learning Looking after your self-ie: A guide to finding your balance on and offline, which aims to help social media users to build a meaningful, more balanced relationship with platforms.
 The programme focusses on awareness-raising; encouraging meaningful use by educating users on the potential harms and benefits of social media.
-Relevant to members of the public of all ages, the resource explores social media’s impact on loneliness, relationships, self-image, self-esteem, sleep, online trolling and bullying.

-View the e-learning full screen.
+For the best learning experience, view the e-learning full screen.

 We have worked with a number of subject-matter experts in developing this e-learning programme.
 Thank you to the content reviewers listed below for their contributions.